 The dog never received complaints, never bit anyone, and took the family (and the village) by surprise.
 Even the White House says breed-specific legislation is a bad idea.

 Thankfully, on December 1st a hearing took place to revisit the law.
-The decision was overturned and youngster reunited with her loving dog.
+The decision was overturned and the youngster was reunited with her loving dog.

 We’re All Strangers Online